So you are looking for a super quiet generator for camping, RV, or emergency home backup power supply.

-In fact, some generators mentioned in this guide such as Yamaha EF2000iSv2 already have built-in mufflers so there is no need to purchase one separately.
+Some quiet generators mentioned in this guide, such as Yamaha EF2000iSv2, already have built-in mufflers, so there is no need to purchase one separately.

-Having said that I honestly think that a better one size fits all solution is to get a dedicated enclosure.
-This is the most efficient way to quiet down a generator.
+In any case, the best one size fits all solution is to get a dedicated enclosure.
+That is the most efficient way to quiet down a generator.

-If you’re more into DIY and want to save yourself a few bucks you can definitely build an enclosure yourself.
+If you’re more a DIY type and want to save yourself a few bucks, you can build an enclosure yourself.

-However, most of the federal campgrounds stick to a general rule that generators below 59 decibels are allowed to operate during the so-called “non-quiet” times (which is usually before 10 PM).
+However, most of the federal campgrounds stick to a general rule that portable generators below 59 decibels are allowed to operate during the so-called “non-quiet” times (which is usually before 10 PM).

 You can also consider getting a portable solar power charger.
-Those generators are noiseless and powerful enough to provide electricity for smaller electronics such as laptops, cameras, phones, and camping lights.
+Those portable generators are noiseless and powerful enough to provide electricity for smaller electronics such as laptops, cameras, phones, and camping lights.

 In any case – check the individual rules of each campground and make sure you do whatever you can to minimize the disruption caused to your neighbors!

-This is one of the quietest generators on sale and the one I would personally buy if I didn’t want to go for a Honda.
-The fact that this is a generator made by a Chinese company shouldn’t deter you.
+It is one of the quietest generators on sale and the one I would personally buy if I didn’t want to go for a Honda.
+The fact that this is a portable generator made by a Chinese company shouldn’t deter you.

 They make quality tools and electric devices for a fraction of the price of their American or Japanese competitors.
 Their generators are no exception.

-However, in the case of modern inverter generators, this is not really a necessity.
+However, in the case of modern inverter generators, this is not a necessity.

 Some of the more expensive models from manufacturers like Yamaha are also assembled in Chinese factories.

-Some generators made in China usually have the engines which are either manufactured under Honda’s or Yamaha’s license.
+Some portable generators made in China usually have the engines which are either manufactured under Honda’s or Yamaha’s license.

 One such example is Smarter Tools 2000iQ.

-Therefore what you get is basically the same kind of hardware but with the lesser price tag and probably a few minor elements of lower quality (eg. plastic finishing here and there instead of iron coating etc.).
+Therefore what you get is the same kind of hardware but with the lesser price tag and probably a few minor elements of lower quality (e.g., plastic finishing here and there instead of iron coating, etc.).

-First, some units are more fuel-efficient and others.
-This basically means that they consume less gas allowing them to last longer on a single refuel.
+First, some units are more fuel-efficient than others.
+That means that they consume less gas, allowing them to last longer on a single refuel.